Butteryourfield/blockchain-developer-bootcamp-final-project/README.md

 ## How to Install

-0. Requires Node/npm installed
+0. Requires Node/npm installed (my version is `v16.13.1`)
-1. Clone the repository to your local device
+1. Clone this repository to your local device
-2. Install truffle and ganache globally (using npm install -g ganache-cli, npm install -g truffle)
+2. Install truffle and ganache globally (using `npm install -g ganache-cli`, `npm install -g truffle`)
 3. Navigate to and run npm install in both the folders 'client' (frontend) and 'truffle' (smart contracts)

 ## How to Run

 0. Open 3 terminal windows (1. 'any global' directory 2. 'truffle' directory, 3. 'client' directory)
-1. Start a local blockchain on the port 8545 by using the 'ganache-cli' command in terminal (this should automatically start a localhost:8545 blockchain from the truffle-config.js).
+1. Start a local blockchain on the port 8545 by using the `ganache-cli` command in terminal (this should automatically start a localhost:8545 blockchain from the truffle-config.js).
-2. In the truffle directory, run 'truffle migrate --network development' to compile and deploy the contracts to the running local blockchain.
+2. In the truffle directory, run `truffle migrate --network development` (use tag `--reset` if redeploying) to compile and deploy the contracts to the running local blockchain.
-3. In the client directory enter command 'npm run start', and you browser (gchrome for me) should automatically open up the user interface (it may take a little bit of time and a few refreshes before it grabs data from the contract)
+3. In the client directory enter command `npm run start`, and you browser (gchrome for me) should automatically open up the user interface (it may take a little bit of time and a few refreshes before it grabs data from the contract)
 4. Also make sure that metamask is running on the localhost:8545 network - use the ganache-cli memnomic to import test account into metamask (be aware account 1 will likely be the owner account)

 ## How to Interact